walkerRnD/codebuff/knowledge.md

 - We don't specify return types for functions, since Typescript will infer them.
 - Always include 'src' in file paths when it's part of the actual directory structure, even though imports automatically remove it.

+## Python Package

+A Python package for Manicode has been created as a skeleton in python-app.
+Key points:

+- It's currently a placeholder that prints a message about the package coming soon and suggests installing the npm version.

+- The Python package is intended to be developed further in the future to provide similar functionality to the npm version.